plan2net/webp/README.md

 |               | Added logging.
 |               | :fire: Renamed configuration options.
 Save the configuration again once!
 | 2.1.0         | Converted files larger than the original are removed and conversion will not be retried with the same configuration
+| 2.2.0         | Suppress output (stdout, stderr) from the external converter command

 # Spread some love